Meet Our New Innovation

 Click on the spinning arrows and re-open the translation editor.
 You will see all the previous translations.
 You have to translate the new contents only.

-Translate new content from English to French
+Translate the new content

 Update an Existing Content and Its Translation

-Often you may need to edit the original language of the existing page or post.
+Often, you may need to edit the original language of the existing page or post.

 If you update anything, the existing translation is not lost.
 The updated text will be simply translated.